-Risk Weights (%) All Sch eduled Banks ; All Non-Scheduled Banks (Commercia al, Regional F Rural (Commercial, Regional Rural Banks, Local Area Banks a nd Co- Banks, Local Area Banks and Co- Opera ative Banks) Opera ative Banks) Level of Investments Investmen All Investments Investmen All Common Equity Tier referred to in ts referred other referred to in ts referred other 1 capital (CET1) paragraph to in claims paragraph to in claims including applicable 5.6.1 (i) paragraph 5.6.1 (i) paragraph capital conservation 5.6.1 (ii) 5.6.1 (ii) buffer (CCB) (%) of the investee bank (where applicable) 1 2 3 4 5 6 7
+Risk Weights (%)

+All Scheduled Banks All Non-Scheduled Banks

+(Commercia al, Regional F Rural (Commercia al, Regional F Rural

+Banks, Local / Area Banks a nd Co- Banks, Local Area Banks a nd Co-

+Opera itive Banks) Opera ative Banks)

+Level of Investments Investmen All Investments Investmen All

+Common Equity Tier referred to in ts referred other referred to in ts referred other

+1 capital (CET1) paragraph to in claims paragraph to in claims

+including applicable 5.6.1 (i) paragraph 5.6.1 (i) paragraph

+capital conservation 5.6.1 (ii) 5.6.1 (ii)

+buffer (CCB) (%) of

+the investee bank

+(where applicable)

+1 2 3 4 5 6 7

+Applicable Minimum 125 % or the 125% or the

+CET1 + Applicable risk weight as 250 20 risk weight as 300 100

+CCB and above per the rating 230 20 per the rating 300 100

+of the of the

-32 For claims held in trading book, please see the paragraphs 8.3.4 and 8.4.4 under 'capital charge for market risk'
+&lt;sup>32 For claims held in trading book, please see the paragraphs 8.3.4 and 8.4.4 under 'capital charge for market risk'

-Applicable Minimum CET1 + Applicable CCB and above 125 % or the risk weight as per the rating of the instrument or counterparty, whichever is higher 250 20 125% or the risk weight as per the rating of the instrument or counterparty, whichever is higher 300 100 Applicable Minimum CET1 + CCB = 75% and <100% of applicable CCB 33 150 300 50 250 350 150 Applicable Minimum CET1 + CCB = 50% and <75% of applicable CCB 250 350 100 350 450 250 Applicable Minimum CET1 + CCB = 0% and <50% of applicable CCB 350 450 150 625 Full deduction 350 Minimum CET1 less than applicable minimum 625 Full deduction 625 Full deduction Full deduction 625
+instrument or counterparty, whichever is higher instrument or counterparty, whichever is higher Applicable Minimum CET1 + CCB = 75% and <100% of applicable CCB 150 300 50 250 350 150 Applicable Minimum CET1 + CCB = 50% and <75% of applicable CCB 250 350 100 350 450 250 Applicable Minimum CET1 + CCB = 0% and <50% of applicable CCB 350 450 150 625 Full deduction 350 Minimum CET1 less than applicable minimum 625 Full deduction 625 Full deduction Full deduction 625

-The deduction should be made from Common Equity Tier 1 Capital.
+\ The deduction should be made from Common Equity Tier 1 Capital.

 - (i) In the case of banks where no capital adequacy norms have been prescribed by the RBI, the lending / investing bank may calculate the CRAR of the cooperative bank concerned, notionally, by obtaining necessary information from the investee bank, using the capital adequacy norms as applicable to the commercial banks.
 In case, it is not found feasible to compute CRAR on such notional basis, the risk weight of 350 or 625 per cent, as per the risk perception of the investing bank, should be applied uniformly to the investing bank's entire exposure. - (ii) In case of banks where capital adequacy norms are not applicable at present, the matter of investments in their capital-eligible instruments would not arise for now.
-However, this Table above will become applicable to them, if in future they issue any capital instruments where other banks are eligible to invest. - (iii) Till such time the investee banks have not disclosed their Basel III capital ratios publicly, the risk weights / capital charges shall be arrived at based on the applicable tables / paragraph as contained in the Master Circular DBOD.No.BP.BC.4/21.06.001/2015-16 dated July 1, 2015 on Prudential Guidelines on Capital Adequacy and Market Discipline - New Capital Adequacy Framework.
+However, this Table above will become applicable to them, if in future they issue any capital instruments where other banks are eligible to invest. - (iii) Till such time the investee banks have not disclosed their Basel III capital ratios publicly, the risk weights / capital charges shall be arrived at based on the applicable tables / paragraph as contained in the Master Circular DBOD.No.BP.BC.4/21.06.001/2015-16 dated July 1, 2015 on Prudential Guidelines on Capital Adequacy and Market Discipline - New Capital Adequacy Framework. - 5.6.2 The claims on foreign banks will be risk weighted as under as per the ratings assigned by international rating agencies.

-33 For example, as on March 31, 2022, minimum Common Equity Tier 1 of 5.5% and CCB between equal to 75% of 2.50% and less than 2.50%.
+For example, as on March 31, 2022, minimum Common Equity Tier 1 of 5.5% and CCB between equal to 75% of 2.50% and less than 2.50%.